langchain-ai/langgraph/libs/langgraph/README.md

 One of the central concepts of LangGraph is state.
 Each graph execution creates a state that is passed between nodes in the graph as they execute, and each node updates this internal state with its return value after it executes.
 The way that the graph updates its internal state is defined by either the type of graph chosen or a custom function.

-Let's take a look at a simple example of an agent that can search the web using [Tavily Search API](https://tavily.com/).
+Let's take a look at a simple example of an agent that can use a search tool.

 ```shell
 pip install langchain-anthropic